ibm-cloud-docs/billing-usage/billing-faq.md

 ## Why does my usage not match my invoice?
 {: #usage-not-match-invoice}

-Your usage might not match your invoice because the months that are used to compare usage are not the same, or perhaps the total amount of the orgs wasn't selected.
+Your usage might not match your invoice because the months that are used to compare usage aren't the same, or the total amount of the orgs wasn't selected.
 For more information, see [viewing your usage](/docs/billing-usage/viewing_usage.html#viewingusage).
-If you still find a discrepency, get in touch with us by calling 1-866-325-0045 and choosing the third option, or by opening a [support case](/docs/get-support/howtogetsupport.html#open-ticket).
+If it still doesn't match, get in touch with us by calling 1-866-325-0045 and choosing the third option, or by opening a [support case](/docs/get-support/howtogetsupport.html#open-ticket).